 The Philodendron Rojo Congo can produce significant shades of red, green, and white flowers.

 Both pets (including cats and dogs) and humans can be poisoned by the Congo Red.
-If you consume it, you will experience a burning sensation as well as swelling of the lips, mouth, tongue, and throat.
+If consumed, you can expect to experience a burning sensation as well as swelling of the lips, mouth, tongue, and throat.
 Contact your vet or doctor if your pet or child, respectively, has ingested this plant.

 Pests And Common Diseases